Logo

 No, not all women experience it.
 The prevalence of it varies, with some studies suggesting that around 20% of women may experience it during their reproductive years.

-5. Can ovulation pain affect my daily activities?
+5. Can pain during ovulation affect my daily activities?

 For most women, this pain is mild and doesn’t interfere with daily activities.
 However, if the pain is severe or persistent, it may impact your ability to perform routine tasks.

-6. How can I track my ovulation pain to identify patterns?
+6. How can I track my pain during ovulation to identify patterns?

 Keeping a menstrual cycle journal, using a period tracking app or following this guide can help you monitor pain and identify patterns.
 This can be helpful in understanding your cycle and determining the best time to conceive or avoid pregnancy.